Our favourite restaurants to dine at while bareboating in the Whitsundays

 Cape Gloucester/Hydeaway Bay

-The local’s secret northern spot, Hydeaway Bay is home to the lovely relaxed beachfront Cape Gloucester Resort.
+The local’s secret northern spot, Hydeaway Bay is home to two lovely relaxed beachfront establishments, Cape Gloucester Resort and Montes.
 Open for lunch, dinner and drinks.

 Airlie Beach enjoys a wealth of amazing restaurants, to suit all tastes and budgets.

 Don’t want to leave the marina?
-Try Sorrento’s for casual Italian and delicious pizza, or Hemingway’s for a chef hatted indulgent dining experience on the waterfront.
+Sorrento’s is right next door and offers casual Italian and delicious pizza.

 While in town, enjoy the renowned nightlife of the Airlie Beach main street.
 There are pubs and clubs with live music, DJs, and more.